cgascoig/isctl/openapi/docs/TelemetryDruidGroupByRequest.md

 ### NewTelemetryDruidGroupByRequest

-`func NewTelemetryDruidGroupByRequest(dataSource TelemetryDruidDataSource, dimensions []TelemetryDruidDimensionSpec, granularity TelemetryDruidGranularity, intervals []string, ) *TelemetryDruidGroupByRequest`
+`func NewTelemetryDruidGroupByRequest(queryType string, dataSource TelemetryDruidDataSource, dimensions []TelemetryDruidDimensionSpec, granularity TelemetryDruidGranularity, intervals []string, ) *TelemetryDruidGroupByRequest`

 NewTelemetryDruidGroupByRequest instantiates a new TelemetryDruidGroupByRequest object This constructor will assign default values to properties that have it defined,